WCWedin/oeuvre/README.md

 content = ["content/**/*"]
 ```

-The output is a single HTML file for each, page plus all of the static content, using the directory structure of the input directory.
+The output is a single HTML file for each page, plus all of the static content, using the directory structure of the input directory.

 ## The Future